vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 ---
 ## Six in a row

-Show (machine) status next to each other, yellow when it's active without a textual state.
+Show (machine) status next to each other.\
+The color indicates the state.
+No textual state text is needed this way.

 <img src="images_layout/layout_machines.png" alt="machines six in a row" width="400px">